jacob-mennell/learningNotes/README.md

 ## Learning Notes:

-This repository is a collection of learning notes and resources for future reference.
+This repository is a collection of learning notes and resources for future reference to support my own learning.
 It's a work in progress, and the topics currently include:

 ### Topics